 Five Strategies for Finding Your Life’s Purpose

 Here are five strategies that show you how to find your life’s purpose:

 1) Figure Out What You Truly Love to Do

 What do you truly love to do?
 Maybe you love to cook, dance, or fix cars.
 Maybe you love to move numbers around in spreadsheets, write long essays, or code.
 Whatever it is that you truly love to do, realize that there are many different career paths that spin off of that passion.
 Your life’s purpose may be to work with animals; from this you can have a successful career as a veterinarian, as a dog-walker, or even as a zookeeper!

 When you’re looking to find your path in life, remember that “what you truly love to do” leaves you with a vast array of options.

 Remember, what you love to do may not be the things you currently procrastinate on, but rather a part of that.
 Say you procrastinate by scrolling Instagram for hours at a time.
 What are you looking at?
 Clothes?
 Architecture?
 Hand-crafted canoes?
 Your passion isn’t scrolling Instagram; that is just the vehicle to get you to your canoes!
 In fact, maybe the canoes themselves are simply your way of telling yourself that you’d like to get into woodworking, and eventually become a carpenter.

-Keep in mind that if you discover that your life purpose is something that most people don’t enjoy doing, you’re golden.
+Keep in mind that if you discover that your life’s purpose is something that most people don’t enjoy doing, you’re golden.
 Returning to the example of spreadsheets; most people hate them.
 But some people love them.
 Are you in this second group?
-If you are, your skills are in high-demand, and you’ll be compensated accordingly.
+If you are, your skills are in demand, and you will be compensated accordingly.